The Undertaker Admits He Can't Meet Expectations In The Ring Anymore

 “My time has come, my time has gone.”

 Taker may not be able to have another classic traditional wrestling match, but that didn’t stop him from stealing the show at WrestleMania 36.
-He had a heavily praised cinematic match with AJ Styles.
+He had a heavily praised cinematic match with AJ Styles, the Boneyard match.